 4. St. Mary’s University

-While the country’s more-renowned Saint Mary’s University is located in Nova Scotia’s Halifax, Alberta’s Calgary also has its own St. Mary’s (StMU).
-It is a small, private Catholic university with only 875 full-time and part-time students.
-Founded as St. Mary’s University College in 1986, it became an independent institution and earned its current name in 2014.
+While the country’s more widely known Saint Mary’s University is located in Halifax, Nova Scotia, Calgary also has its own St. Mary’s University (StMU).
+It is a small, independent Catholic university.
+The original St. Mary’s College Act received Royal Assent in 1986, and the institution was approved to change its name from St. Mary’s University College to St. Mary’s University in 2014.

 5. University of Lethbridge

 Although the University of Lethbridge has its main campus in Lethbridge, it also has a second campus in Calgary.
-Founded in 1967, the public institute currently has over 8,700 students enrolled, of whom around 670 study at the Calgary campus.
+Founded in 1967, the public university is home to about 8,000 undergraduate and graduate students from around the world.

 6. Ambrose University

 Next on our list of cheap universities in Calgary is Ambrose University.
-In 2007, a merger between Alliance University College and Nazarene University College gave birth to Ambrose University College, which earned university status in 2014 and became Ambrose University.
-It is a private Christian institution that claims to be more than just a bible college, with its 40-acre campus located in southwest Calgary.
+In 2007, Ambrose University College was formed through an educational partnership between The Alliance Canada and the Church of the Nazarene Canada.
+The institution later became Ambrose University.
+It is a private Christian institution located in southwest Calgary.

 7. Southern Alberta Institute of Technology

-Aside from the most prominent universities in Canada, there are cheaper institutions in Calgary you can consider enrolling in.
-The article above lists some examples with lower tuition fees, so definitely check them out if you want to pursue a degree in this city.
-Make sure to read more!
+Aside from the most prominent universities in Canada, there are more affordable institutions in Calgary that you can consider.
+The article above lists several examples with lower tuition fees, so check them out if you want to pursue a degree or post-secondary credential in this city.

 We hope this article about the cheap universities in Calgary was helpful.
-Make sure also to check out our Canada Page and the Available Programs in Canada for mor einformation about studying in Canada!
+Make sure also to check out our Canada Page and the Available Programs for International Students!